MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/choose-network-pattern.md

 ms.author: alkohli
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 09/16/2022
+ms.date: 09/21/2022
 ---

 # Azure Stack HCI network deployment patterns

-> > Applies to: Azure Stack HCI, version 22H2 (preview)
+> > Applies to: Azure Stack HCI, version 21H2; Azure Stack HCI, version 22H2 (preview)

-This article describes a set of network patterns references to architect, deploy, and configure Azure Stack HCI, version 22H2 with either one or two physical hosts.
+This article describes a set of network patterns references to architect, deploy, and configure Azure Stack HCI with either one or two physical hosts.

 The article includes six different deployment patterns.
 Depending on your needs or scenarios, you can go directly to your pattern of interest.
 Each pattern is described as a standalone entity and includes all the network components for specific scenarios.